yzwuestc/earth/README.md

     ```bash
     git clone https://github.com/yzwuestc/earth
     ```
+2. Use terminal to run the project

-2. Build the project using Maven:
+ 2.1 Build the project using Maven:
     ```bash
     cd earth
     mvn clean install
     ```

-3. Run the application:
+ 2.2 Run the application:
     ```bash
     java -jar target/earth.jar
     ```

-The application will start on port 8080 by default.
+3. Use InteliJ IDEA to open the project and run the project just open the project in InteliJ IDEA and run the project The application will start on port 8080 by default.
 You can access the API endpoints using a tool like Postman or curl.

 ## API Endpoints